Ashby West Lot TOD

 City Affordable Housing Funding Reservation

-In April 2021, the Berkeley City Council provisionally reserved $53 million of City-controlled funds as the subsidy needed to achieve 35% affordable housing at the Ashby and North Berkeley TODs.
-The City is now considering ways of generating more funds to increase the affordability level to 50% or higher.
+In April 2021, the Berkeley City Council provisionally reserved $53 million of City-controlled funds as the subsidy needed to achieve 35% affordable housing at the Ashby and North Berkeley BART TODs.
+Of that amount, the City intends to dedicate $18.5 million for affordable housing on the Ashby West Lot, with $8.5 million reserved for the Ashby East Lot and the balance for the North Berkeley BART TOD.

-The Berkeley Flea Market is an important community asset and resource that is currently held in the West Lot on weekends.
-In order to satisfy the housing goals articulated in the JVP the West Lot must be available for development and the Flea Market must be relocated.
-The JVP anticipates a relocated Flea Market by Ashby station and the new housing TOD.
+The Berkeley Flea Market is an important community asset and resource that is has been held in the West Lot on weekends since the 1970s.
+In order to satisfy the housing goals articulated in the JVP the Flea Market must be relocated.
+The JVP anticipates a relocated Flea Market by Ashby station and the new housing.
 BART worked with experts to study alternative sites for a permanent home for the Flea Market in a potential linear plaza along Adeline Street.
 Vendors and representatives of the Flea Market helped shape these alternatives.
 In November 2022, the Berkeley City Council approved a “road diet” option for Adeline and directed staff to move forward with design.
 The Adeline “road diet” includes plans for an extended plaza that will provide space for many community activities including a new permanent home for the Flea Market.
+BART is also requiring the TOD developer to provide below-market rent ground floor interior space for community-based organizations, non-profits, and/or small and minority-owned businesses, including the Berkeley Flea Market.

 Corridor Access Plan

 The Berkeley-El Cerrito Corridor Access Plan provided a rare opportunity to comprehensively analyze how residents in Berkeley, El Cerrito, Richmond, Albany, Kensington, Emeryville, and Oakland who currently drive and park at the El Cerrito Plaza, North Berkeley, and Ashby stations could access BART along the corridor once TOD is built on the existing parking lots.
 The plan recommends balancing BART rider parking, which is expensive and uses a lot of space, with transportation options that enhance community vibrancy and safety.
-BART is making a recommendation for a maximum of 85 on-site replacement parking spaces at Ashby.
+BART has approved a maximum of 85 on-site replacement parking spaces at Ashby.

 Memorandum of Agreement (2022)